Sairyss/domain-driven-hexagon/README.md

 So instead of using typical layered style when all application is divided into services, controllers etc, we divide everything by modules.
 Now, how to structure files inside those modules?

-A lot of people tend to do the same thing as before: create a separate folders for services, controllers etc and keep all the use-cases there.
+A lot of people tend to do the same thing as before: create a separate folders/files for services, controllers etc and keep all module's use-cases logic there, making those controllers and services bloated with responsibilities.
 This is the same approach that makes navigation harder.

 Using this approach, every time something in a service changes, we might have to go to another folder to change controllers, and then go to dtos folder to change the corresponding dto etc.